fistfulofyen/Computer_Network/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 I used VScode, you can use whatever you like.

 ## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for both personal and commercial purposes, with proper attribution.

 Copyright (C) ~~our lord and savior~~ Dr. Terence D. Todd Hamilton, Ontario, CANADA, Todd@mcmaster.ca